Katie Hill Is Reclaiming Her Story After Right-Wing Trolls Tried To Bring Her Down

 Advertisement

 Once she started her term, Hill quickly ascended to leadership positions in Congress and worked closely with Speaker Nancy Pelosi.
 However, even as her professional life was flourishing, Hill’s personal life was spinning out of control.
 Back home in California, her relationship with her husband, Kenny Heslep, had started unraveling as he became increasingly abusive, erupting in frequent angry outbursts, monitoring her whereabouts and phone calls, and even walking around with a loaded gun during their fights.
-Hill and Heslep are now separated, but, as Hill reveals in her new book, She Will Rise, anytime she tried to leave him, he told her, “I will ruin you.”
+Hill and Heslep are now separated, but, as Hill reveals in her new book She Will Rise, every time she tried to leave him, he told her, “I will ruin you.”
 A few months after Hill moved out and said she wanted a divorce, Heslep allegedly made good on his threat.
 In October 2019, hundreds of Hill’s intimate photos and private text messages were leaked to a right-wing tabloid and quickly spread across the internet.
 Hill says Heslep sent the photos as revenge against her for leaving him.
 Heslep claims he was “hacked.”

 The publication of these photos and texts resulted in weeks of gratuitous, lurid coverage of Hill’s private life that also revealed she had been in a polyamorous relationship with Heslep and a woman who worked on her campaign.
 Hill says she regrets that relationship and has also apologized for it, acknowledging its imbalanced power dynamic.
 Still, she was furious and humiliated.
 Hill says she discovered that Heslep had, without her consent, created profiles for them on sites like Cruise Ship Mingle, and, during her congressional campaign, posted pictures of her on the subreddit “r/wouldyoufuckmywife.”